minicomp/ed/README.md

 - Design choices emphasizing a pleasant reading experience of prose and poems
 - Extensible, minimal structure
 - Responsive and sensible footnote system
-- Dublic Core metadata for Zotero recognition to aid in citation
+- Dublin Core metadata for Zotero recognition to aid in citation
 - Ability to generate bibliographies using the [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) plugin

 ## What is a minimal edition?